 PTSD is a mental disorder that occurs after a serious event.
 Individuals who are witness to serious trauma may develop PTSD.
 Although it is commonly found in victims of sexual assault or combat veterans, it can also occur in individuals who are involved in car accidents.
 PTSD can be subtle in onset and gradually worsen, gravely affecting normal functioning and quality of life.

 Some people may experience distressing and vivid flashbacks as well as nightmares.
 It is important for those who have PTSD to get immediate medical help to overcome this condition in a productive and secure way.

 If a person who has been involved in a recent car accident experiences any of these signs and symptoms a few hours or even days after the traumatic event, it is imperative that they gain immediate medical attention right away.
 As time goes by his/her condition can get worse.
 It is important to address these issues right away before they cause a severe disruption in everyday life.

 Remember, when the adrenaline (fight or flight response) has worn off, and you begin to experience signs and symptoms of discomfort in any part of your body after a car accident- get evaluated by a quality physician.
-Come to Chambers Medical Group or give us a call at 1-866-BackMan so that an experienced and trained car accident doctor who is well-versed in car accident and injury symptoms can offer the care that you and your family deserve.
+Come to Chambers Medical Group or give us a call at 1-866-BackMan so that an experienced and trained car accident doctor or car accident chiropractor who is well-versed in car accident injury symptoms can offer the care that you and your family deserve.

-Chambers Medical group has car accident treatment clinics in the following locations:
+Chambers Medical group has car accident doctors and chiropractors in the following locations: